bealex/Macaroni/README.md

 Container.policy = .singleton(container)
 ```

+## Init-time injection

+Second version of `@Injected` property wrapper is lazy.
+This means that objects are injected on first use, not during enclosing object initialization time.

+If you still need simple, "version-one style" DI, you can use `@InjectedFrom(container: Container)`.

 ## Per Module Injection

 If your application uses several modules and each module needs its own `Container`, you can use this option: